 “When the ice clears in spring, you find lots of eggs and larvae of silverfish but you don’t see the adults.
 We don’t know if the adults move in during winter and lay their eggs there, or if the eggs drift in from somewhere else,” said Voyage Leader and NIWA Principal Scientist Dr Richard O’Driscoll.

-Here is Dr O’Driscoll talking about the trip, which has taken more than 12 months to prepare and is a collaboration between NIWA (the National Institute of Water and Atmospheric Research), Antarctica New Zealand and the Australian Antarctic Division.
+Here is Dr O’Driscoll talking about the trip, a collaboration between NIWA (the National Institute of Water and Atmospheric Research), Antarctica New Zealand and the Australian Antarctic Division,which took more than 12 months to prepare.